ibexa/documentation-developer/docs/extending/richtext_block.md

     Make sure that you provide an icon for the block in the `assets/images/blocks/` folder.

-Then, create a subscriber that converts a string of data into an XML code.
+Then, create a subscriber that converts a string of data into XML code.
 Create a `src/Event/Subscriber/RichTextBlockSubscriber.php` file.

 In line 32, `my_block` is the same name of the block that you defined in line 3